dnGrep/dnGrep.github.io/index.md

 - Try out complex searches in the Test window
 - Save search results
 - Light and Dark themes
+- Translations in several languages
 - Much more!

-Runs on Windows 7, 8, 10 or Windows Server
+Runs on Windows 7, 8, 10, 11 or Windows Server

 Requires .NET 4.6.2 or higher.